-2.1 Rate of Overtime Compensation
+2.1 Overtime Compensation Rate

-Overtime compensation at the rate of one and one-half times the employee's regular hourly rate shall be paid for all hours worked;
+Overtime compensation at the rate of one and one-half (11⁄2) times the employee's regular hourly rate shall be paid for all hours worked;

-- (a) In excess of forty (40) hours in any workweek. - (b) On any Saturday or Sunday, or Holiday as defined by this Outline.
+- (a) In excess of forty (40) hours in any workweek. - (b) In excess of employee's regularly scheduled shift, as may apply in accord with Section 1 above, in any one workday; - (c) On any Saturday or Sunday, or Holiday (with certain exceptions listed below in this Section) as defined by this agreement.